Merlint Error Codes Reference

 E010 Deep Nesting

 This issue means your code has too many nested conditions making it hard to follow.
-Fix it by using pattern matching, early returns with 'when' guards, or extracting nested logic into helper functions.
+Fix it by extracting nested logic into helper functions, using early returns to reduce nesting, or combining conditions when appropriate.
+Aim for maximum nesting depth of 4.

 BAD